canalplus/rx-player/doc/api/index.md

 --

 Get information about the video track currently set.

 ``null`` if no video track is enabled right now.
+``undefined`` if no video content has been loaded yet or if its information is unknown.

 If a video track is set and information about it is known, this method will return an object with the following properties: